drufball/yosai/_drafts/threshold.md

 <br />
 <br />

 The hut's walls rattled in the wind.
-After two months living in the tengu village, Denri could almost tune it out.

-She sat on her straw bed with legs crossed and body hunched over a flat chunk of stone.
+After two months living in the tengu village, Denri could almost tune it out as she sat on her straw bed with legs crossed and body hunched over a flat chunk of stone.

 A single torch filled the small space with flickering light.
 Her bundle of colored chalks lay unfurled on the bed beside her.
 She held a stick of white in her hands as she made a series of delicate marks against the stone, her face set in concentration.

-The once empty room was now filled with decorated stones.
+The empty room was now filled with decorated stones.
 Some were covered with pleasing patterns of color.
-Others depicted stick figure scenes of dubious artistic quality.
+Others depicted stick figure scenes of limited artistic quality.
 Nearly all were vulgar in some way.

-Shiri's head perked up from the bed and he looked towards the door.
-Denri paused from her drawing and looked to Onara, who lay across the room on a throne of dirty clothes.
+Shiri's head perked up from the bed and he looked toward the door.
+Denri paused and looked to Onara, who lay across the room on a throne of dirty clothes.
 She was looking at the entrance too.
 A few minutes later, there was a knock and a whisper at the door.
 Denri called Aki inside.

-"That had to be at least 5 minutes.
-I think that's the furthest they've ever sensed you."
+"Had to be at least 5 minutes.
+That's the furthest they've ever sensed you."

 Aki eased the door shut and turned into the room.
 She beamed.
 "I've been practicing!
 I told them I was coming when I left my room.
-I wasn't sure if the range was still too far for me though.
-Neither one of these two is good about responding."
-Aki stuck her tongue out at Onara, then flopped onto the bed next to Denri and pulled Shiri into her lap.
-She kicked her feet against the edge of the bed with the sort of frenetic energy that only a small child with a secret can muster.
+I wasn't sure if the range was still too far though.
+Neither one of them is good about responding."
+Aki stuck her tongue out at Onara, then flopped onto the bed and pulled Shiri into her lap.

+She kicked her feet against the edge of the bed with the frenetic energy that only a small child with a secret can muster.

 It gave Denri a momentary sense of vertigo.
-She had to remind herself that Aki was in fact a very young child.
+She had to remind herself that Aki was still a very young child.

 Ever since she awakened Hattori, Aki's body had been growing fast.
 The girl was now taller than Denri, with a body approaching that of a teenager.
-The large vertical slash where her right eye had been only served to make her look older.
+The large vertical slash where her right eye had been made her look even older.

 "What's got you so excited?"